leoyu037/docker_tutorial/README.md

 cumbersome, especially when working with multiple containers at once.
 Enter Docker Compose, a handy container orchestration tool for saving and starting container configurations.
-Running plain Docker commands is sometimes appropriate, but a most of the time it's easier to write a `docker-compose.yaml` and use Docker Compose to work with frequently used setups.
+Running plain Docker commands is sometimes appropriate, but most of the time it's easier to write a `docker-compose.yaml` and use Docker Compose to work with frequently used setups.

 - Continuing with our Elasticsearch example, we can turn our Docker command into